 Melchizedek abides a priest continually and Jesus has a priesthood that is said to be unchangeable.

 Before us lies a great paradox that should have caused the Melchizedek-disparaging commentators to cease with their naturalistic interpretations of the text.
 Hebrews 7:24 makes it known through what is attributed to Christ that Melchizedek’s priesthood could neither be transmitted to another nor interrupted by death.
 Thus if Melchizedek is still a high priest (as Hebrews 7:3 very clearly states) then Jesus cannot at the same time also be a high priest since there can only be one perpetual high priest at a time.
 Yet, Hebrews 6:20 states that Jesus is a high priest forever as well.
-The only rational conclusion that this verse leaves us with is that Melchizedek is really the pre-incarnate Word of God that is spoken of in John 1:1.
+The only rational conclusion that this verse leaves us with is that Melchizedek is really the pre-incarnate Word of God Who is spoken of in John 1:1.

 In the series “10 reasons why Melchizedek was actually the pre-incarnate Word of God” the following article is reason # 5.